The Importance of Developing Life Skills in Addiction Recovery

 quotation mark

-Life Skills to Promote Long Term Recovery
+Life Skills to Promote Long-Term Recovery

-• Plan your day ahead
+• Planning the day ahead

-• Eat a balanced diet
+• Eating a balanced diet

-• Connect with a recovery asset daily
+• Connecting with a recovery asset daily

-• Develop a healthy sleeping plan
+• Developing a healthy sleeping plan

 • How to say ‘No’